-San Diego Style Authentic Carne Asada Marinade Recipe loaded with Mexican flavors and taste.
+San Diego Style Authentic Carne Asada Marinade Recipe.
+Juicy grilled steak in a flavorful citrus marinade loaded with Mexican flavors.
 Perfect for carne asada tacos or burritos or to nosh alone with beans and rice.

-Looking for kick ass Carne Asada Marinade?
+Looking for a kick ass Carne Asada Marinade?
 Your search is over.
 You can stop the hunt.

 You just found the BEST San Diego Style Carne Asada Recipe available outside your local taqueria.
 If you’re not from San Diego, or haven’t visited, you may think distinguishing this Carne Asada Recipe as “San Diego Style” is a bit odd.
 And it is.
 But there’s a reason.

 Most folks outside California lump all of us together.
 Please don’t.
 From Central Coast on up, they have no idea how to cook good Carne Asada.
-Years ago, when they let passangers carry outside food on a plane, I’d package up a few carne asada burritos and treat my friends in San Jose.
+Years ago, when they let passengers carry outside food on a plane and I couldn’t Google “taquerias near me”, I’d package up a few carne asada burritos and treat my friends in San Jose.
 After all, they had to listen to me whine about the lack of quality Mexican joints in the Bay Area.
 I mean,

 WHO PUTS SOUR CREAM IN THEIR GUACAMOLE???

 When we moved away from San Diego we had to figure out how to make Carne Asada at home.
 Of course tips from the local line chef at the taco joint helped guide us in the right direction.
 We tweaked and tweaked until we came up with this Carne Asada Marinade.
 Anytime we had guests over, we’d treat them to Carne Asada burritos, complete with homemade flour tortillas, restaurant style homemade salsa and guacamole, all from scratch.

 Here are a few tips when preparing the carne asada: